Milton Farmer Stephen Wentworth, Jr. (1766-1822)

 Timy Ricker appeared in a muster roll of Capt.
 James Carr’s Company, in Col. Nathan Hale’s 2nd NH Battalion, for February 1778.
 William Palmer was in the same company (although he was listed in that same muster roll as “sick in camp”).

 … he enlisted for three years in the company commanded by Capt.
-Carr in Colo Hale’s Regiment N.H. line, the last of June or first of July 1777, that he continued in that Regiment for about one year until he went into Washington’s life guard ~ he continued in the said Washington’s life guard until his discharged about April or May 1780 by Colo Henry Dearborn.
+Carr in Colo Hale’s Regiment N.H. line, the last of June or first of July 1777, that he continued in that Regiment for about one year until he went into Washington’s life guard ~ he continued in the said Washington’s life guard until his discharge about April or May 1780 by Colo Henry Dearborn.

 Timothy Ricker transferred or was “seconded” to the Corps of Guards, or Washington’s Life Guards, while at Valley Forge, in March 1778.
 One had to be between 5’8″ and 5’10” tall to be a Guard.
 He would be remembered over a century later – at the Milton Centennial – as having been “… of such a magnificent physique that he served as one of the body guards of the great Washington himself” (Dover Enquirer, August 30, 1902).